merkle-open/spring-i18n-support/spring-i18n-support-starter/README.md

 Spring-I18n-Support module can be configured using Auto-Configuration.
 This document provides a basic overview on how to utilize the spring-i18n-support-starter.
 Detailed information on how to work with the starter may be observed in the spring-i18n-support-samples-starter project.

-## Step 1: Add the required dependencies
+## Step 1: add the required dependencies

 Add the dependency for the module itself (i.e. spring-i18n-support) and the corresponding starter module (i.e. spring-i18n-support-starter) which is responsible for the auto-configuration of the module.